Although I have Read more [...]

 Kakadu Dunnarts are a species that has eluded me.
 I don’t know any reliable sites for them.

 Kakadu has a long list of bats, but you’ll need a mist net or harp trap to see most of them.
 A few are findable unaided.
 There was a huge camp of Black Flying Foxes in the town of Jabiru when I was last there.
 I’ve seen Arnhem Roundleaf Bat (Hipposideros inornatus, a recent split for H. diadema) around the Gunlom Campsite.
 Their large size and striking colours mean they can be recognised in flight: I watched them landing on posts (possibly using them as hunting platforms) along the nature trail by the campsite.
 I’ve seen the occasional Troughton’s Sheathtail Bat inside caves and boulder piles during the night and day (try spotlighting around Nourlangie for example).
 And – so long as you get permission first of course – you can see Northern Cave Bats roosting under some of the Park staff houses at the Mary River Ranger Station.
 Yellow-bellied Sheathtail Bats have an audible echolocation call and can be picked out with a spotlight flying high and straight.
 Some of these might be Arnhem Sheathtail Bats (though I think the only way to reliably tell is with a shotgun!).
 Best of all though are the Ghost Bats, which have to be one of the world’s coolest chiropterans.
-You might run into these anywhere in the park, but there is a large roost in the town of Pine Creek.
-The bats live in an easily accessible mine shaft along the road to the town dump (ask in town for directions – but you follow Chinaman road past the dump and then you’ll see the mine opening on the right hand side just off the road).
+You might run into these anywhere in the park, but there is a large roost outside the town of Pine Creek.
+The mine is now too dangerous to enter, and besides the bats are suffering from too much disturbance.
+But you could look for them around the outskirts of town at dusk.
 For the avoidance of doubt, Ghost Bats are a very large, white, false vampire bat.
 They eat reptiles, birds, small mammals and other bats.
-I suppose the Cane Toads may have had a major impact on this species, though the bats have hung on in north Queensland.
+I suppose the Cane Toads may have had an impact on this species too, though the species has hung on in north Queensland.

 Kakadu has its fair share of ferals.
 Massive wild Pigs are often seen from the Yellow Waters cruise.
 Brumbies (feral horses) are throughout the park and of course there are also Buffalo, though these are fewer in number than they once were.
 The Old Darwin Highway is one place to see them (if you keep an eye out for fresh buffalo poo along the road you can often track the animals down on foot by walking for a few minutes).